Effective experience rating for large insurance portfolios via surrogate modeling: A likelihood-based summary statistic

-\textbf{Sub-indexes for multivariate models: } In insurance applications where policies have multiple coverages, the variable of interest $Y_j$ is a vector of dimension $D$, which we shall denote as $Y_j = (Y_j^{(1)}, Y_j^{(2)}, \ldots, Y_j^{(D)} )$, with $Y_j^{(d)}$ being the $d$-component of the vector.
+\\ \textbf{Sub-statistics for multivariate models: } In insurance applications where policies have multiple coverages, the variable of interest $Y_j$ is a vector of dimension $D$, which we shall denote as $Y_j = (Y_j^{(1)}, Y_j^{(2)}, \ldots, Y_j^{(D)} )$, with $Y_j^{(d)}$ being the $d$-component of the vector.
 In such cases, the distribution function $f(Y_j \vert \Theta)$ is a multivariate conditional distribution.
-Most of the credibility models in the literature are constructed under a conditional independence structure in which the different components of the vector are conditionally independent given the latent variable $\Theta$, see for e.g \cite{frees2016multivariate}, \cite{tzougas2021multivariate}, \cite{denuit2019multivariate} or \cite{englund2008multivariate}.
-In such a case, we can write the model distribution as the product of the individual conditional distributions of the vector, that is: $f(Y_j \vert \Theta) = \prod_{d=1}^D f(Y_j^{(d)}\vert \Theta)$.
-Therefore we could write the credibility index for a policyholder as
+Most of the credibility models in the literature are constructed under a conditional independence structure in which the different components of the vector are conditionally independent given the latent variable $\Theta$.
+See, e.g., \cite{frees2016multivariate}, \cite{tzougas2021multivariate}, \cite{denuit2019multivariate} or \cite{englund2008multivariate}.
+In such a case, we can write the model distribution as the product of the individual conditional distributions of the vector, that is $f(Y_j \vert \Theta) = \prod_{d=1}^D f(Y_j^{(d)}\vert \Theta)$.
+Therefore we could write the summary statistic for a policyholder as

 with